 (c) Oath.
-Persons serving as mediators in any of the Court's ADR programs shallare required to take the oath or affirmation prescribed in 28 U.S.C. § 453.
+Persons serving as mediators in any of the Court's ADR programs are required to take the oath or affirmation prescribed in 28 U.S.C. § 453.
+The mediator is required to email the executed copy of the oath to ADR Coordinator.

-- (d) Disqualification of Mediators.
-No person may serve as a mediator in a case in a court ADR program in violation of the standards set forth in 28 U.S.C. § 455. - (e) Immunities.
-All persons serving as mediators in any of the Court's ADR programs are performing quasi-judicial functions and are entitled to the immunities and protections that the law accords to persons serving in such capacity.
+(d) Disqualification of Mediators.
+No person may serve as a mediator in a case in a court ADR program in violation of the standards set forth in 28 U.S.C. §455.

+(e) Immunities.
+All persons serving as mediators in any of the Court's ADR programs are performing quasi-judicial functions and are entitled to the immunities and protections that the law accords to persons serving in such a capacity.